Lemon Mousse – Easy Dinner Party Dessert

 When you whip the cream with the sugar and lemon rind, make sure you whip until it thickens but has not got too stiff.
 Remember that you still have to stir in the whipped egg white and this will be difficult if the mixture is too stiff.
 Whip it until it is soft but thick.

 Separate the egg from the yolk with care.
 Not a spec of egg yolk should touch the white or it will not whip up properly.
-It is no problem if you don’t have an egg separator.
 Just crack the egg in the middle, let the white fall away, while you keep the yolk in one side of the broken shell.

 Then, gently transfer the yolk to the other side, to ensure all the white has been collected.
 Make sure there are no stray bits of shell in the white.
 If there are, these can be extracted using a clean teaspoon.